 Cuba occupies the largest island in the Caribbean Sea.
 Either for work or vacation, thousands of people visit Cuba yearly, coming for its resorts and Caribbean beaches.
 Havana is the capital of Cuba.
 It is among the most historic and oldest cities in the Caribbean and is popular for its nightclubs and museums.

 General vaccinations are recommended for MMR, DTaP and Typhoid.
 Others include Hepatitis A, Hepatitis B, Rabies, and Cholera.
-Travellers to Cuba are not required to provide an International Certificate of Vaccination (ICVP) upon entry to the country, as Caribbean Cuba does not face the risk of exposure to Malaria or Yellow Fever.
+Travellers to Cuba are not required to provide an International Certificate of Vaccination (ICVP) upon entry to the country, as Caribbean Cuba does not face the risk of exposure to Malaria.

 Vaccinations for the mentioned diseases are specific to the individual to be vaccinated and affected by several factors.
 These factors include the medical condition and prior vaccination history if any; also the destination for travel, any risks resulting due to the occupation, or the mode of life of the individual.
 These factors can be discussed with our travel health professional.
 So visit our London clinic today, or call 020 37457527.

 We recommend you take an estimated time of 4 to 8 weeks before your intended departure to visit our travel health clinic.
 Our health professionals will provide you with the appropriate medications, and ensure your vaccinations are up-to-date.

 We provide below a guideline for travel vaccinations and their risks and course for intending travellers to Cuba.

 |DTaP||Yes||Person-to-Person||Tetanus, diphtheria, polio, single Dose||£ 85|

 |Hepatitis A||Yes||Contaminated Food and Water||Hepatitis A, single Dose||£ 60|